 Natural gas prices moved higher on Wednesday after declining 4% on Monday and 2% on Tuesday.
 Prices are poised to test resistance near an upward sloping trend line that was former support which coincides with the 10-day moving average near 2.63.
 Support is seen near the November lows at 2.50.
 Short term momentum has turned positive as the fast stochastic generated a crossover buy signal in oversold territory.
 The fast stochastic is now printing a reading of 17, below the oversold trigger level of 20 which could foreshadow a correction.
 Medium-term momentum has turned negative as the MACD (moving average convergence divergence) index generated a crossover sell signal.
 This occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses below the MACD signal line (the 9-day moving average of the MACD line).
 The MACD histogram is printing in red with a declining trajectory which points to lower prices.

 Demand Rises With Cold Weather

-Overall demand rises because of electric power sector demand.
-Total U.S. consumption of natural gas rose by 3.9% compared with the previous report week, according to the EIA.
-Natural gas consumed for power generation climbed by 10.1% week over week.
-In the residential and commercial sectors, consumption declined by 5.9%.
-Industrial sector consumption decreased by 0.3% week over week.
+Demand rose in the latest week with cold weather, hitting a new consumption record.
+Total U.S. consumption of natural gas rose by 10% compared with the previous report week, according to data from the EIA reaching an all-time high for November of 126 Bcf per day approximately 15 Bcf higher than the previous record.
+Natural gas consumed for power generation climbed by 6% week over week.
+Industrial sector consumption increased by 3% week over week.
+In the residential and commercial sectors, consumption increased by 20%.